core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    - The OSCORE Option present as the result of the OSCORE layer immediately previously applied for an OSCORE endpoint different than X, when the sender endpoint is not an origin endpoint.

    - The EDHOC Option defined in {{I-D.ietf-core-oscore-edhoc}}, when the sender endpoint is not the EDHOC Initiator.

+Note that, in a simple scenario where no intermediaries are deployed between two origin endpoints, the rules defined above result in encrypting and integrity-protecting the Uri-Host and Uri-Port Options included in a CoAP request.
+This is different from what was intended in {{RFC8613}}, according to which the two options were meant to be always unprotected.

+However, in the absence of intermediaries, there is no reason for those two options to be unprotected.
+In fact, at the origin server, they do not play a role in retrieving the OSCORE Security Context to use for decrypting a received request, and the server can still consume them as usual, after the request has been decrypted.

+If only one of the two origin endpoints has not implemented this updated behavior, this is not an interoperability issue.
+That is, if such an endpoint is a client, then the two options remain unprotected in a sent request, and the recipient server processes those as expected in {{RFC8613}}.
+Instead, if such an endpoint is a server, then it still decrypts the received request according to {{RFC8613}}, after which it has access to the two options.

 ## Processing an Outgoing Request {#outgoing-requests}